Global Ecology and Conservation (MSc)

 How will I be supported?

 You will be provided with a Personal Tutor on your arrival at Cardiff University, and you can request a Welsh-speaking personal tutor if required.
 You are encouraged to contact your Personal Tutor should you have any academic or pastoral issues that you wish to discuss.
-You will meet your Personal Tutor within the first two weeks of the course and at regular intervals through the year.
+You will meet your Personal Tutor within the first two weeks of the course and at regular intervals throughout the year.

 Peer Support for Post Graduate Students